jibinntcr/Bash-Script-Port-Scanning/README.md

 # Port Scanner

 ## Description
 This Bash script is a handy tool for scanning open ports on a remote host.
-It caters to network administrators and security enthusiasts, offering a lightweight and straightforward solution.

 ## Getting Started
 ### Prerequisites